-Now in its 111th year, Law Soc is one of UCD's biggest and most active societies.
-The Society is open to all students whether or not they study law and caters to a wide range of student interests.
+Now in its 113th year, LawSoc is one of UCD's biggest and most active societies.
+The Society serves a dual mandate as both faculty society for law and as a debating society.
+It is open to all students whether or not they study law and caters to a wide range of student interests.
+The Society runs a variety of events from House Debates, to Mooting and Mock Trials as well as student help series, careers events and socials.

 Debates are hosted weekly and speakers invited to answer topical questions which in the past have included diverse themes such as: Should we unite Ireland?
 Was the last season of Game of Thrones the worst thing ever made?
-From comedy to hard-hitting topics, each debate is unique and entertaining (and is frequently followed by free pizza and slushies!)
-LawSoc also welcome high-profile guests to address members.
-Guests in recent years have included The Script, Judge Judy, Patrick J Adams (Suits), Donald Tusk and Bill Clinton, bringing in the well-known figures from the worlds of law, politics, sport and arts to speak in front of large crowds.
+From comedy to hard-hitting topics, each debate is unique and entertaining (and is frequently followed by free pizza and slushies!).

+LawSoc also welcomes high-profile guests to address members.
+Guests in recent years have included Dermot Kennedy, The Script, Judge Judy, Patrick J Adams (Suits), Donald Tusk and Bill Clinton, bringing in the well-known figures from the worlds of law, politics, sport and arts to speak in front of large crowds.

 The annual Law Ball run by LawSoc is widely regarded as one of the best social events in UCD.
-The society also organises regular nights out and large events, from a Hallowe'en Gala to first year movie nights and mixers.
+The society also organises regular nights out and large events, from a Law Gala to first year movie nights and mixers.
 LawSoc also prides itself on debating success, sending students to debating competitions around Ireland and Europe.

 Pictured above is Bevin Armstrong who, representing LawSoc, was crowned the 'Best Individual Speaker' at the 62nd Irish Times Debate competition in 2022.
-LawSoc also runs mooting (mock trial) and careers events for law students to enhance their learning experience and help them plan for the future.
+Pictured above that are competitors from LawSoc's mooting trial competitions which have run to great success in the past.

-At Fresher's Week the LawSoc team are easy to spot in their iconic red hoodies and information on the society is also available on the website www.lawsoc.ie and on social media.
+At Freshers' Week the LawSoc team are easy to spot in their iconic red hoodies and information on the society is also available on the website www.lawsoc.ie and on social media.